 Turning the photos into black and white pictures means I can emphasize the contrasts and the drama in the scenery and make the whites crisper and the blacks deeper.

 The next set of tips are geared more for those using DSLR type cameras with interchangeable lenses.

 11. What are the best lenses for Antarctica photography?

 First of all, this is not an environment where you should be changing lenses out in the open.
 Cold, rain, snow, and salt spray are enemies to both your lens and the mechanics inside your camera.

 You will also want to be able to switch easily from taking a wide angle photo of three glaciers side by side to zooming in quickly when you see a whale coming to the surface or a pod of penguins swimming alongside the boat.

-I suggest a general all purpose wide zoom angle lens and a telephoto zoom lens.
+I suggest a general all purpose wide angle z00m lens and a telephoto zoom lens.
 Because I was on a large cruise ship that did not get that close to land, I found the zoom lenses to be very useful.

 12. Use a polarizer

 For outdoor photography I always like to use a polarizer.
 In Antarctica I think it is critical.
 With all that water, snow, and ice, there is a lot of reflected light.
 A polarizer will reduce the glare and will provide more saturated colors, when there is some.